Import/Export by command line

 The export/import command-line functions enable you to:

-- Export: Export all traces, spans, datasets, prompts, and evaluation rules from a project to local JSON or CSV files
+- Export: Export specific traces, spans, datasets, prompts, and experiments from a project to local JSON or CSV files

 - Import: Import data from local JSON files into a project

-- Migrate: Move data between projects or environments
+- Migrate: Move data between projects or environments, including experiments and prompts

-- Backup: Create local backups of your project data
+- Backup: Create local backups of specific project data

-Exports all trace data from the specified workspace or project to local files.
+Exports specific data types from the specified workspace to local files.

 Arguments: